2nd August 2018

 • Natural Stone Floor Tiles: For an elegant and distinctive look, consider using natural stone tiles like marble, granite, limestone, slate or travertine in your wet room.
 But remember natural stone needs to be looked after.

 • Vinyl Flooring: Vinyl tiles or sheet flooring are budget-friendly options that are water-resistant and comfortable underfoot.
 They’re perfect for large areas like gyms and spas.
 They come in a wide array of designs, making it easy to find one that suits your style.
 While they may not offer the same upscale appearance as other tiles, they are practical, affordable, and provide a water-tight floor.
-If you are considering using vinyl in your wet room or walk in shower, please ensure that you install the correct wet room drain / system as they differ from the kits suitable for tiles.
+If you are considering using vinyl in your wet room or walk-in shower, please ensure that you install the correct wet room drain/system as they differ from the kits suitable for tiles.

 • Mosaic tiling is very popular and works perfectly well with conventional square ‘middle of the floor’ drainage.
 When using a linear drain, more thought has to be made in terms of what drain finishes are compatible with the fragile tile edges and grout – usually large format tiles work well with linear drain gullies.